zen-xu/ghostty/README.md

 that are both signed and notarized.

 When running the app, logs are available via macOS unified logging such as `Console.app`.
-The easiest way I've found is to just use the CLI:
+The easiest way I've found to view these is to just use the CLI:

 ```sh
 $ sudo log stream --level debug --predicate 'subsystem=="com.mitchellh.ghostty"'